AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/sfdc-app.md

    ![](assets/homepage-component.png)

 1. Choose the layout of your choice and click **Edit**.
-1. Select the Adobe Captivate Prime notifications option that appears on the page and Click **Next**.
+1. Select the Adobe Learning Manager notifications option that appears on the page and Click **Next**.
 1. Choose the order of the components that appear on the left pane, preview, and click **Save**.

 To learn the instructions on how to log in to Captivate Prime app and use it in Salesforce as a learner, refer to the [Salesforce app Help content](../../learners/feature-summary/sfdc-app.md).